Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Introduction

-Utilizing images taken by Worldview 2 and Worldview 3 Satellite constellations, our dataset consists of 95358 unlabeled images and 5830 labeled images, where the ratio between positive and negative instances is roughly 1:100.
-We show that our semi-supervised contrastive learning model outperforms its self-supervised and fully-supervised counterparts, along with traditional supervised networks like ResNet50.
+To test this approach, this project surveys an approximately 4,000 km$^2$ region of the western cordillera of the southern Peruvian Andes (Figure~\ref{fig:overview}).
+Utilizing images taken by Worldview 2 and Worldview 3 Satellite platforms, our dataset consists of 95,358 unlabeled images and 5,830 labeled images, where the ratio between positive and negative instances is roughly 1:100.
+We show that our semi-supervised contrastive learning model outperforms its self-supervised and fully-supervised counterparts, along with traditional supervised networks such as ResNet50.